polyfractal/sherlock/README.md

 Other types of queries
 ----------------------

-You can use sherlock with every type of query listed in the elasticsearch docs.
+You can use _Sherlock_ with every type of query listed in the elasticsearch docs.
 E.g. if you'd like to use a _fuzzy like this (flt)_ query, you can build your query like this:

 ```php